 - Sleepers wanting extra mattress protection—What mattress protectors lack in extra comfort, they make up for in terms of waterproof protection.
 They’re the only mattress accessory that can completely cover your whole bed while protecting against liquid spills and virtually any allergen.

 Mattress Pad vs. Mattress Protector FAQ

 Can You Use a Mattress Pad and Protector?

 Yes.
 You can technically combine a mattress pad and protector (with the pad underneath the protector), but you’ll likely get similar benefits at a better price from buying a hybrid product that combines features of both.
-But, if you already own both accessories separately, then using them together won’t hurt.
+But, if you already own both accessories separately, using them together won’t hurt.

 Which Material is Best For Mattress Pads?

 Mattress pads come in a variety of materials, and the best one for you depends on your breathability, price, and firmness preferences.
 For a more cooling pad, we recommend materials like latex.
-For a cheaper material, we recommend down alternative, and for a more firmness, we recommend latex mattress pads.
+For a cheaper material, we recommend a down alternative, and for a more firmness, we recommend latex mattress pads.